tomanpetr/WP-Rocket-Cache-monitor/README.md

 # WP Rocket Cache Monitor

-Monitors WP Rocket cache size and notifies via email if it exceeds a specified limit.
-Includes a WordPress admin interface to manage thresholds and email settings.
+A simple utility plugin for WordPress that monitors the size of the WP Rocket cache and sends an email notification when the cache size exceeds a specified limit.

-## Features
+## ✅ Features

 - Monitors the `wp-content/cache/wp-rocket` folder
-- Customizable size limit in GB
+- Customizable cache size limit in GB
-- Email alerts when cache size exceeds the limit
+- Email notifications when the limit is exceeded
-- Fully compatible with SMTP plugins (e.g. FluentSMTP)
+- Compatible with WordPress `wp_mail()` and SMTP plugins (e.g. FluentSMTP)
-- Optional custom From and Reply-To headers
+- Option to define custom From and Reply-To headers
-- Simple admin settings UI in **Settings > Rocket Monitor**
+- Admin UI in **Settings > Rocket Monitor**
-- Dashboard widget with current cache size and manual clear button
+- Dashboard widget with current cache size and one-click cache clear
-- Auto-localized interface (Czech/English) based on WordPress locale
+- Localized interface (Czech or English) based on WordPress locale

+## 🔧 Requirements

+- WordPress 5.5 or later
+- Active WP Rocket plugin
+- Optional: SMTP plugin for better email delivery

-## Installation
+## 🚀 Installation

-1. Upload the plugin folder to `/wp-content/plugins/`
+1. Upload the plugin to the `/wp-content/plugins/` directory
-2. Activate it through the WordPress admin
+2. Activate the plugin through the WordPress admin menu
-3. Go to **Settings > Rocket Monitor** to configure
+3. Navigate to **Settings > Rocket Monitor**
+4. Configure your email address and cache size limit

-## License
+## 📄 License

-MIT
+This plugin is licensed under the **GNU General Public License v2.0 or later**.
+See the [LICENSE](LICENSE) file for full terms.